 In New York, which is still operating its city-run child care centers, the rules are similar, and in some ways stricter.
 Face coverings are mandatory for all, whereas children at YMCA sites aren’t required to wear them.
-Social distancing is maintained as much as possible by everyone inside the building, reinforced with 6-foot-long posters of animals like sea turtles.
+Social distancing is maintained as much as possible by everyone inside the building, reinforced with 6-foot-long posters.
 And daily temperature checks of everyone coming in the building are done by school nurses, according to New York City Department of Education spokeswoman Katie O’Hanlon.

 Officials with both organizations say they don’t know of any clusters of cases associated with a site.
 Corral, in Arizona, says she knows of one case in which a staff member, who didn’t work directly with children, tested positive, and another case in which a parent called in and volunteered to self-quarantine after an exposure.